sung2063/AndroidSliderViewSample/README.md

 <img src="banner/AndroidSliderViews%20Banner.jpg" width="100%" />

-This is a sample Android project to demonstrate how to use Android Slider library created by sung2063.<br/>
+This is a sample Android project to demonstrate how to use <a href="https://github.com/sung2063/AndroidSliderViewsLibrary">Android Slider Views library</a> created by sung2063.<br/>
 The sample app includes using of <b>Horizontal and Vertical CarouselViews</b> and <b>SlideshowView</b>.

  ## 🎬 GIF Images